 In fact it is the second most biodiverse area in all of Canada.
 Over 250 species of birds, 53 mammal species, 17 types of amphibians, 15 snake types and 98 species of fish have been observed.

 Apart from the peaceful, easy kayaking through the Admiralty Islands – past many a summer cottage, some on islands not much bigger than the cottage itself, there is the chance to get a taste of Canadian history.
-That’s the beauty of a guided trip thanks to the knowledge of my guide Scott, owner for the past fourteen years now (as of 2020) of 1000 Island Kayaking.
+That’s the beauty of a guided trip thanks to the knowledge of my guide Scott, owner for the past 17 years now (as of 2023) of 1000 Island Kayaking.

 Thwartway Island is a place where soldiers from World War II recovering from shell shock – post-traumatic stress disorder as we currently call it – would come to recuperate.
 When the camp closed the island was overtaken by forest and now boasts the largest intact ecosystem of all.